TonyXu214/learncpp/README.md

 - Object-like macros don’t affect other preprocessor directives
 - This means that directives are only valid from the point of definition to the end of the file in which they are defined.

+Header Files
+- The other type of file is called a header file.
+Header files usually have a .h extension, but you will occasionally see them with a .hpp extension or no extension at all.
+The primary purpose of a header file is to propagate declarations to code (.cpp) files
+- Unlike source files, header files should not be added to your compile command (they are implicitly included by #include statements and compiled as part of your source files).
+- Header files are often paired with code files, with the header file providing forward declarations for the corresponding code file.
+- In C++, it is a best practice for code files to #include their paired header file (if one exists).
+In the example above, add.cpp includes add.h.
+- This allows the compiler to catch certain kinds of errors at compile time instead of link time.
+- angled brackets vs double quotes helps give the preprocessor a clue as to where it should look for header files
+- When we use angled brackets, we’re telling the preprocessor that this is a header file we didn’t write ourselves.
+The preprocessor will search for the header only in the directories specified by the include directories.
+The include directories are configured as part of your project/IDE settings/compiler settings, and typically default to the directories containing the header files that come with your compiler and/or OS.
+The preprocessor will not search for the header file in your project’s source code directory.
+- When we use double-quotes, we’re telling the preprocessor that this is a header file that we wrote.
+The preprocessor will first search for the header file in the current directory.
+If it can’t find a matching header there, it will then search the include directories.
+- When including a header file from the standard library, use the version without the .h extension if it exists.
+- If a header file without a .h extension declares names into the global namespace, avoid those names, as they may not be available in the global namespace on other compilers.
+Prefer the names declared in the std namespace instead.
+- Using g++, you can use the -I option to specify an alternate include directory:
+  - `g++ -o main -I/source/includes main.cpp`
+- When your code file #includes the first header file, you’ll also get any other header files that the first header file includes (and any header files those include, and so on).
+These additional header files are sometimes called transitive includes, as they’re included implicitly rather than explicitly
+- Unfortunately, there is no easy way to detect when your code file is accidentally relying on content of a header file that has been included by another header file.
+- To maximize the chance that missing includes will be flagged by compiler, order your #includes as follows:
+  - The paired header file
+  - Other headers from your project
+  - 3rd party library headers
+  - Standard library headers
+- The headers for each grouping should be sorted alphabetically (unless the documentation for a 3rd party library instructs you to do otherwise).
+- That way, if one of your user-defined headers is missing an #include for a 3rd party library or standard library header, it’s more likely to cause a compile error so you can fix it.
+- Prefer putting documentation on what something does or how to use it in the header.
+It’s more likely to be seen there.
+Documentation describing how something works should remain in the source files.

 Header guards
 - `#pragma once` serves the same purpose as header guards
 - Duplicate declarations are fine -- but even if your header file is composed of all declarations (no definitions) it’s still a best practice to include header guards.